 Over-socialization is possible with puppies.
 That is what happens when a young dog is exposed to too much over too brief a time.
 If you want to avoid this, start small.
 Invite a single friend over, letting the puppy take as much time as desired to get to know your friend.
 After several successes, invite multiple friends over.
 Respectfully and gratefully instruct people on how to approach your puppy.
 That is the traditional means of allowing hands to be sniffed and only petting spots on the dog’s body that it is comfortable with at first.

 No matter how well they are getting along, puppies should not meet the other and then be left unsupervised.
 You need to be watching just in case an accident or a moment of over-exuberance occurs.
-Know your puppy’s cues, behaviors, and body language.
+Know your puppy’s cues, behaviors, and body language such as your dog’s ear positions.

 Puppy Socialization Period